Logotyp Jordbruksverket

 Register an amateur variety

-You can apply to register a new variety of an amateur variety via our e-service.
+You apply to register a new variety as an amateur variety via our e-service.
 The registration is valid for 10 years.
-The application costs SEK 800 per variety.
+The application costs SEK 1,320 per variety.
 You can pay directly in the e‑service or by an invoice.
 There is no annual fee for amateur varieties.

-You should enclose a carefully detailed description of the variety.
+You should attach a carefully detailed description of the variety.
 Use the CPVO’s questionnaire for the species and supplement it with your own experiences.

 Before you send in your application, you should check with us whether anyone else has sent in an application for the variety.
 It is sufficient with one application for each variety to market seed of the variety in the EU.

-Amateur varieties need not to be technical examined in the same way as an ordinary variety.
+Amateur varieties do not need to be tested technically in the same way as an ordinary variety.

 It takes a couple of months from our registration of an amateur variety in the list of varieties before the variety is published in the common catalogue of varieties for vegetables.